-Critical thinking and project based learning-All students
+Critical thinking and project based learning-All students with exception of the following strategies: AVID, music clinicians and Digital Dragon (engineering students)

 Teachers will integrate Depth of Knowledge (DOK) levels three and four into their curriculum and assessment systems.
 This year we will focus on questioning strategies and DOK three/four assessment opportunities throughout the year.